 What Is Dry Socket?

 Whenever you incur an injury or undergo surgery, a blood clot forms.
-After extractions, the clot’s purpose is to protect the bone and nerves underneath it as your body heals.
+After tooth extractions, the clot’s purpose is to protect the bone and nerves underneath it as your body heals.
 Sometimes, though, the clot gets dislodged or never forms properly to begin with.
 You may end up experiencing significant pain due to the fact that the nerves and bone in the tooth’s socket are exposed to the outside world.

 Besides pain, some indicators of dry socket after an extraction in Fairfax include: